gamedevware/charon/docs/unreal_engine/overview.rst

 This action opens a new window featuring a user interface for editing the game data.
 Remember to reimport and, if necessary, regenerate the source code after completing your edits.

-Refencing Game Data in Bluprints
+Refencing Game Data in Blueprints
 --------------------------------

 Similar to the DataTable's ``FDataTableRowHandle``, the Charon plugin introduces a specific type for referencing documents within Blueprints,